Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 Just some examples of using the wrong tools or infrastructure:

+-   **The single thread performance of the CPU is lower than on a high-end PC.**
--   We've had users who were disappointed about the speed of a single core and were expecting that this would be much faster than their PCs.
+    We've had users who were disappointed about the speed of a single core and were expecting that this would be much faster than their PCs.
 Supercomputers however are optimised for performance per Watt and get their performance from using lots of cores through well-designed software.
 If you want the fastest core possible, you'll need a gaming PC.

+    *E.g., the AMD 5800X is a popular CPU for high end gaming PCs using the same core architecture as the CPUs in the LUMI.
+It runs at a base clock of 3.8 GHz and a boost clock of 4.7 GHz if only one core is used and the system has proper cooling.
+The 7763 used in the compute nodes of LUMI-C runs at a base clock of 2.45 GHz and a boost clock of 3.5 GHz.
+If you have only one single core job to run on your PC, you'll be able to reach that boost clock while on LUMI you'd probably need to have a large part of the node for yourself, and even then the performance for jobs that are not memory bandwidth limited will be lower than that of the gaming PC.*

+-   **For some data formats the GPU performance may be lower also than on a high end gaming PC.**
+    This is even more so because
--   Even the GPU may not be that much faster for some tasks than GPUs in gaming PCs, especially since an MI250x should be treated as two GPUs for most practical purposes.
-The better double precision floating point operations and matrix operations, also at full precision, requires transistors also that on some other GPUs are used for rendering hardware or for single precision compute units.
+    an MI250x should be treated as two GPUs for most practical purposes.
+The better double precision floating point operations and matrix operations, also at full precision, require transistors also that on some other GPUs are used for rendering hardware or for single precision compute units.

+    *E.g., a single GPU die of the MI250X (half a GPU) has a peak FP32 performance at the boost clock of almost 24 TFlops or 48 TFlops in the packed format which is actually hard for a compiler to exploit, while the high-end AMD graphics GPU RX 7900 XTX claims 61 TFlops at the boost clock.
+But the FP64 performance of one MI250X die is also close to 24 TFlops in vector math, while the RX 7900 XTX does less than 2 TFlops in that data format which is important for a lot of scientific computing applications.*

+-   **Compute GPUs and rendering GPUs are different beasts these days.**
+    We had a user who wanted to use the ray tracing units to do rendering.
+The MI250X does not have texture units or ray tracing units though.
+It is not a real graphics processor anymore.

+-   **The environment is different also.
+It is not that because it runs some Linux it handles are your Linux software.**
--   A user complained that they did not succeed in getting their nice remote development environment to work on LUMI.
+    A user complained that they did not succeed in getting their nice remote development environment to work on LUMI.
 The original author of these notes took a test license and downloaded a trial version.
     It was a very nice environment but really made for local development and remote development in a cloud environment with virtual machines individually protected by personal firewalls and was not only hard to get working on a supercomputer but also insecure.

+-   **And supercomputer need proper software that exploits the strengths and works around the weaknesses of their architecture.**
--   CERN came telling on a EuroHPC Summit Week before the COVID pandemic that they would start using more HPC and less cloud and that they expected a 40% cost reduction that way.
+    CERN came telling on a EuroHPC Summit Week before the COVID pandemic that they would start using more HPC and less cloud and that they expected a 40% cost reduction that way.
 A few years later they published a paper with their experiences and it was mostly disappointment.
 The HPC infrastructure didn't fit their model for software distribution and performance was poor.
 Basically their solution